kukushi/PasteURL/README.md

 ![feature](images/screenshot.gif)

 ## Usage

+For Ubuntu Linux make sure that xclip package is installed, see http://github.com/xavi-/node-copy-paste for details.

 - Hit `"Control + Alt + P"` (Recommended)
 - Hit `"Command + Shift + P"` and then type `Paste URL` and hit enter.